Getting the best from your horse by relieving pain, preventing injury, maximising movement, performance and health.

 Don’t forget the rider!

-Following the discussion and treatment of your horse, the rider may feel that they need a little attention as well.
+Following the discussion and treatment of your horse, the rider may feel they need a little attention as well.
 All the requirements of good body alignment, balance and flexibility are also key to smooth and efficient riding.
 Osteopathy can detect and remedy previously unrecognised areas of restricted movement.
 This will enable horse and rider to combine as one through shared balance, strength and stamina and they will both maximise their potential in any equestrian discipline.

 At the end of the treatment I literally felt like I had a different horse.